florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-03-azure-function-python-ml-part-1.markdown

 This workflow contains steps defined in the workflow configuration.
 ![GitHub Workflow](/assets/2023-12-03-azure-function-python-ml-part-1/github-action-workflow.png)

-# Summary and next steps
+# Summary and next step
 This article gives the reader the basic knowledge to deploy a basic machine learning application.
 However, this simple example does not allow the deployment of a real machine learning model!
 And that will be the focus of the [next article]({% link _posts/2023-12-10-azure-function-python-ml-part-2.markdown %}).

 > Any comments, feedback or problems?
 Please create an issue [here](https://github.com/florian-vuillemot/florian-vuillemot.github.io).